 Some VPN providers still hang in there even today, although they can sometimes be slow to react when Netflix blocks their servers.

-I have, on average, seen protected connections from ExpressVPN that clock in at around 80% as fast as my usual internet speeds.
-Using ExpressVPN with a Singaporean connection should result in speeds that are more than up to matching Netflix’s bandwidth requirements.
+I have, on average, seen protected connections from NordVPN that easily handle Netflix’s HD and 4K streams.
+Using NordVPN with a Singaporean connection should result in speeds that are more than up to matching Netflix’s bandwidth requirements.

 While a fast connection is always important no matter what your online activity, speed is king when you’re streaming video.